openstack/openstack-ansible/doc/source/install-guide/configure-federation-sp.rst

    with the name ``saml2``.

 #. ``mapping`` is the local to remote mapping configuration for federated
    users.
+See
-For more information, see `Configure Identity Service (keystone) Domain-Project-Group-Role mappings. <configure-federation-mapping.html>`_
+   `Configure Identity Service (keystone) Domain-Project-Group-Role mappings`_ for more information.

+.. _Configure Identity Service (keystone) Domain-Project-Group-Role mappings: configure-federation-mapping.html

 --------------